The Ultimate Bucketlist for Japan: 30 + best things to do in Japan

 Boasting a collection of over 10,000 cool artefacts ranging from swords, weaponry, portraits and dioramas of significant battles the museum is dedicated to the city’s changing face throughout the centuries but in particular 17th century when Osaka was a huge trading hub.
 You’ll be amazed at the amount of time that would have been invested in painting the miniature figurines depicting the Summer War of Osaka.

 Quite literally the cherry on the top of a visit is viewing the city from the castle’s panoramic observation deck.
 Standing proudly at 50 metres high, it’s the perfect vantage point to see the large scale of Osaka.
-Be sure to add Osaka Castle to your Japan Bucket List!
+To continue your cultural tour through the city why not check out the best shrines and temples in Osaka.

 Cat cafés originated in Taiwan and are slowly being introduced all over the world but nowhere did they blossom as much as in Japan.
 Being a big cat lover, a visit to a cat café was at the very top of our list of things to do in Japan.
 Hence, one of our first days in Tokyo we immediately went looking for a cat café.
 Unfortunately, once we were there, it was a bit disappointing.
 We were pretty excited to say hi to the cats but the same could not be said for the cats themselves.
 They walked away uninterested to hide.
 Only when the owners of the café came in, they went to them to be petted.